strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* When run without argument show the help screen
 * Added a sleep time parameter
 * Create a config structure
 * Run the Symfony commands on a given environment